A syntax-highlighting pager for git, diff, and grep output

 Style string for the commit hash line.

 See STYLES section.
-The style 'omit' can be used to remove the commit hash line from the output.
+The style 'omit' can be used to remove the

 [default: raw]